mayanayza/website/src/_pages/links.md

   embeds: []
   website: https://maya.cloud/paralysis
   github: https://github.com/mayanayza/paralysis
-  written_content: Paralysis is a kinetic sculpture which represents the artist's
+  written_content: Paralysis is a kinetic sculpture that represents the artist's journey
-    journey of self-discovery and self-love.
-The core visual concept of capturing the beauty of a laser made visible as it passes through water vapor was conceived of in 2014; however, years of repression made this piece impossible to create until the artist's identity crisis led to a creative breakthrough in 2024.
+    of self-discovery and self-love.
+The core visual concept of capturing the beauty of a laser made visible as it passes through water vapor was conceived of in 2014;
+    however, years of repression made this piece impossible to create until the artist's identity crisis led to a creative breakthrough in 2024.
 The piece shines a laser against a servo-mounted mirror; as the mirror moves, the laser is reflected further off of mirrors surrounding the interior of the piece, and water vapor produced from a reservoir makes the laser and its reflected geometric patterns visible to the viewer.
-As the user is drawn in by the delicacy and organic motion of this mechanism, an LED display scrolls messages representing the artist's mental state over the decade of repression, communicating the depths of the journey which led to the piece's ultimate creation.
+As the viewer is drawn in by the delicacy and organic motion of this mechanism, an LED display scrolls messages representing the artist's mental state over the decade of repression, communicating the depths of the journey that led to the piece's ultimate creation.
   readme: ''
   featured_image: /media/paralysis/images/paralysis_2.jpg
 title: Maya's Links